-CFE is currently funding and supervising the largest pan-European anti cartel litigation ever commenced in Europe against major international airlines through the courts of the Netherlands.
-CFE is also funding securities actions in Germany and Italy.
+CFE is currently funding and supervising the largest pan-European anti-cartel litigation ever commenced in Europe against major international airlines through the courts of the Netherlands.
+CFE is also presently funding securities actions in Germany and Italy.

 Litigation funding is all about access to justice.
 It enables the victims of corporate misconduct to seek reparation without the risks, costs and inconvenience of managing the litigation themselves.